The best gold coins to invest in today

 Yoshida emphasizes that the 1-ounce coin is the gold market’s most universally traded unit.
 For first-time buyers, that standardization takes the guesswork out of knowing what you own and what it’s worth.
 Since gold trades by the ounce globally, 1-ounce coins also keep premium comparisons between programs clean and simple.

-Where investors typically buy gold coins
+Where to buy gold coins in 2026

 Investors generally buy gold coins through three channels: